quicwg/base-drafts/draft-ietf-quic-transport.md

 * PADDING frames contain no information, so lost PADDING frames do not require repair.

-Upon detecting losses, a sender MUST take appropriate congestion control action.
-The details of loss detection and congestion control are described in
+A sender MUST control its sending rate if congestion is detected in line with the requirements of {{?CCPrinciples=RFC2914}}.
+The details of loss detection and congestion control are described in {{QUIC-RECOVERY}}.
-{{QUIC-RECOVERY}}.

 ## Packet Size {#packet-size}